 - What you want the insurer to do to fix the problem.

 You do not need to speak to a particular section of the insurer it can be anybody working at the insurer.
-Contact details for your insurer’s complaints department can be found through a search here: Member Search
+Contact details for your insurer’s complaints department can be found through an AFCA search here: ‘find a financial firm’.

 Don’t worry about exactly what you say.
 It does not have to be perfect, but rather make it clear that you have a problem.
 Common problems include:

-- not happy with the amount of the amount of a settlement or extent of repair; or
+- You are not happy with the amount of a settlement or extent of repair; or

-- not happy with the quality of repairs.
+- You are not happy with the quality of repairs.

 You do not have to accept the resolution offered if it does not resolve the problem.
 You should always consider fair compromises.
 If you are not sure what to do, say you will get advice and telephone back.

-In most cases, the insurance company have up to 45 days to respond to your complaint.
+In most cases, the insurance company has up to 45 days to respond to your complaint.

 If you are not satisfied with the outcome from the insurer, OR 45 days passes without a response, you can lodge a dispute with AFCA.

-You need to lodge a dispute with AFCA.
-The easiest way to do this is via the internet using the AFCA website at www.afca.org.au, though you can also complete a hard copy application.
-If you lodge the dispute online, it will be received straightaway.
+The easiest way to do this is via the internet using the AFCA website at afca.org.au though you can also complete a hard copy application.
+If you lodge the dispute online, it will be received immediately.

 There are two detailed parts of the dispute/complaint form to complete: